 Addiction Treatment for Healthcare Professionals

-Treatment for the addiction will start with a medically monitored detox and withdrawal period, usually lasting about one week.
-Once the medical detox is completed, the healthcare worker will enter into the active treatment period and participate in a variety of therapeutic interventions.
+Treatment for the addiction will start with a ly monitored detox and withdrawal period, usually lasting about one week.
+Once the residential detox is completed, the healthcare worker will enter into the active treatment period and participate in a variety of therapeutic interventions.
 These will include: